JorjaFox/website/content/_posts-old-blog/2021-07-21-truth-lies-csi-vegas-releases-promo.md

     - promo
 ---

-<p>I apologize for the brevity in this post, right now my home is in disarray due to a broken pipe.
-We are fine but the downstairs needs new walls.</p>
+I apologize for the brevity in this post, right now my home is in disarray due to a broken pipe.
+We are fine but the downstairs needs new walls.

-<p>The good news is we've got a promo!</p>
+The good news is we've got a promo!

 <figure class="wp-block-embed is-type-rich is-provider-twitter wp-block-embed-twitter"><div class="wp-block-embed__wrapper">
 https://twitter.com/cbstvstudios/status/1418024052732547074?s=21
 </div></figure>

-<p>There's no other news to report, no plots revealed.
-That said, we can see Grissom is there for the storage unit scene.</p>
+There's no other news to report, no plots revealed.
+That said, we can see Grissom is there for the storage unit scene.